New Zealand Railways Department: Traffic Monitoring System

-On 12 February 1979, NZR introduced a computerised "Traffic Monitoring System", known as TMS.
+On 12 February 1979, NZR introduced a computerised "Traffic Monitoring System", known as TMS, nationwide.
+Implementation was completed in December 1980.

 A pilot scheme of TMS began in 1973 on the Palmerston North - Gisborne Line between Woodville and Gisborne.
 TMS resulted in an 8 per cent improvement in wagon utilisation.
+In 1977, NZR decided to implement the system out across the entire network.
+Using dual IBM System/370 systems, one in active standby mode, the TMS system became a centralised system for tracking all wagon and locomotive movements.

-As a result of the introduction of TMS, all locomotives, railcars, carriages and other rolling stock were re-numbered.
+As a result of the introduction of TMS, all locomotives, railcars, carriages and other rolling stock were renumbered.
 Class notations changed to machine-readable capital letters, rather than the previous superscript capital letter (e.g. DA became DA.)

+As a result of the introduction of TMS, NZR identified that it could reduce its total wagon requirements by 10 per cent of its 1980 fleet, resulting in the withdrawal of many older wagon types.
+NZR later sold its expertise and some of the TMS software to Victorian Railways in Victoria, Australia and the State Rail Authority (SRA) in New South Wales, Australia.
+The SRA's system introduced in 1986 was largely based on TMS, with NZR providing training, software and consulting during its implementation.

-TMS was replaced in 1989 with Amicus.
+TMS was replaced in 1989 by Amicus.

 "Time for Change"

 Following the increase in distance for road transport licensing in 1977, NZR General Manager Trevor Hayward published a pamphlet entitled "Time for Change".
 In it, he spelt out the basic challenge facing NZR at the time: providing both commercial and loss-making "social" services.
 While Hayward was not against road transport deregulation, he was in favour of greater investment in NZR to meet freight requirements and shutting down uneconomic services.

 In 1981, parliament passed the New Zealand Railways Corporation Act, and the department was corporatised as the New Zealand Railways Corporation on 1 April 1982.